Subscribe to updates

 The Environment Scrutiny Commission was scheduled to note the completed response to the draft Climate and Environment SPD and draft Householder SPD.

-The commission's response highlighted several areas for attention, drawing on past reviews and recommendations.
+The commission's response highlighted several areas for attention, drawing on past reviews related to energy and biodiversity.
 These included:

-Biodiversity Review: The commission recommended prioritising the development of a Green Infrastructure Strategy to map out a coherent Ecological Network for Southwark.
-They also suggested exploring methods of delivering biodiversity improvements through the planning process beyond the minimum 10% Biodiversity Net Gain (BNG) specified in the Environment Act 20215, combined with more ambitious Urban Greening Factor (UGF)6 targets.
-The commission also stated that all BNG must be delivered on site.
+• Biodiversity Improvements: The commission suggested exploring methods of delivering biodiversity improvements through the planning process beyond the minimum 10% BNG specified in the Environment Act 2021 when undertaking the 2027 review of the Southwark Plan.
+They also suggested this should be combined with more ambitious Urban Greening Factor (UGF) targets.

 Highways Internal Project Management Review